 I believe first and foremost in cultivating a classroom of respect, where all students feel welcome and share in ownership of our classroom.
 This begins with firm, yet fair, rules and clear expectations of student behavior.
 I believe in having high academic expectations for ALL students.
 Students perform better when they know that strong performance is expected of them.
 This is not to say that I don’t also believe in differentiation—I certainly believe students learn at different rates and I know from my own experience that differentiation helps—but I think it is critical that we not dumb down the main ideas, but rather work to teach it in mulitple ways.
 All of us sometimes don’t catch everything the first time, but every student can and should learn the important ideas in the content.

 As befits a former project manager with a Master’s degree in Planning, I believe in planning.
 I also know how limited my time is with students and therefore at the very beginning of the term I sit down with my expected outcomes, various project/lesson ideas, and a calendar and proceed to design my class schedule backwards.
 I really believe in planning.
-I also believe in soliciting out other’s input 1.
+I also believe in seeking outside input.
 Other teachers nearly always have great ideas and working together one can create even better lesson plans.
 My resources pages serve as my online network of teachers but I love to work face to face.
 I don’t believe in reinventing the wheel, unless we have to.
 And of course, I believe very strongly in project and experiential learning.
 As Aristotle wrote, we learn through doing.

 I believe very much that critical thinking is the most important skill set a student can receive in their education.
 I use a mix of different projects and testing techniques in order to get students thinking.
 I like trying to find creative juxtapositions that inspire them to make their own connections.
 I also am a huge fan of allowing students to harness their own creativity through developing quality projects.
 I don’t, however, believe in just doing projects for project’s sake; they must be related to our core content, no matter how attractive–or interesting–they may be.
 I love complimenting students as encouragement, but compliments work best when the students know it is an accurate assessment of their work.